osalako/MARKO_Houston_Neighborhood_Analysis/README.txt

 1. DESCRIPTION

 The package includes a DOC folder containing the report writeup in PDF format and the final poster also in PDF format.
-The CODE folder includes the Power BI dashboard project (team026finaldashboard.pbix) and the Jupyter Notebook (team026code.ipynb) that cleaned the data to produce the final dataset.
-The final dataset (team026finaldataset.csv) along with the original dataset (team026data.zip) can be downloaded from https://drive.google.com/drive/folders/1SWPaYnj4HAyeM6yN6fqpKC0sAOWj_IfA?usp=sharing.
+The CODE folder includes the Jupyter Notebook (team026code.ipynb) that cleaned the data to produce the final dataset.
+The final dataset (team026finaldataset.csv) along with the original dataset (team026data.zip) and the final Power BI dashboard (team026finaldashboard.pbix) can be downloaded from https://drive.google.com/drive/folders/1SWPaYnj4HAyeM6yN6fqpKC0sAOWj_IfA?usp=sharing.

 2. INSTALLATION